WKB eigenmode construction for analytic Toeplitz operators: Construction of quasimodes

 By construction of $\lambda_0$, one has $h(0)=0$; moreover,

-Thus, one can solve for $\lambda_k$ by setting $g_k(0)=0$, then solve for $u_k$ using Proposition \ref{prop:transport} (indeed, $g_k$ is a holomorphic function, so that it belongs to some analytic space $H(m,r,V)$).
-This concludes the proof. \end{proof}
+Thus, one can solve for $\lambda_k$ by setting $g_k(0)=0$, then solve for $u_k$ using Proposition \ref{prop:transport}: the role of $f'$ is played by $b_0$, which does not depend on $k$.
+Thus, letting $U$ be as in Proposition \ref{prop:transport}, one can, by induction on $k$, define $g_k$ as a holomorphic function on $U$ using \eqref{eq:g_given_by_u}, then $u_k$ as a holomorphic function on $U$ using \eqref{eq:u_given_by_g}. \end{proof}

+It remains to prove that, because of Proposition \ref{prop:transport}, the coefficients $(u_k)_{k\geq 0}$ and $(\lambda_k)_{k\geq 0}$ satisfy analytic growth controls.